 One Over One Studio (一分之一工作室)

 I have heard a lot of raving about this store online before I visited and it just so happened that I went on the Fountain Pen Day.
 It is definitely not a typical stationery store in terms of location; it is in an apartment building on a quiet street.
-At first, I was hesitant to press the bell given the unusual location, but the bear store logo (you will see it in the picture below) affixed onto the button dispelled my suspicion.
+At first, I was hesitant to press the bell given the unusual location, but the bear store mascot (you will see it in the picture below) affixed onto the button dispelled my suspicion.

 The store is not spacious but very well organized with thematic corners/tables.
 Since the owner is also responsible for selecting, merchandising, as well as testing the products, everything in the store is carefully curated.
 In fact, there is no extra decor at One over One; the merchandise is the best decoration there is.
 It is more of a stationery boutique than a store.

 The selection at One over One is quite eclectic, a good balance of European and Asian goodies.
-Since the owner is also an avid fountain pen user, he is very conscious about whether the paper products in the store are fountain pen ink friendly.
+Since the owner is also an avid fountain pen user, he is very conscious on whether the paper products in the store are fountain pen ink friendly.
 Speaking of fountain pen ink, besides J. Herbin, Sailor, and Waterman, One over One also carries ink manufactured locally by SKB as well as a ink series called Taiwan Bird inks, a collaboration between the Taiwan Fountain Pen Alliance (台灣鋼筆聯盟) and NIN (an illustrator who mostly use watercolor and fountain pen as main media).
 The ink by SKB reminded me a bit of Iroshizuku in its naming convention.
 The Taiwan Bird inks, even though none of the bird chosen is endemic to Taiwan, has a good range of color selection.
 On some of the ink testing images I have found, most ink in this series have a nice sheen.

 One thing that really piques my interest is One Over One’s own line of notebooks, either made of Tomoe or bank paper.
 All fountain pen friendly, of course, and you can see that the owner has put a lot of thoughts in the production, from the overall concept and choice of covers.
 While I was in the store, I see a set of three notebooks with fall-theme colors.
 Expectedly, the winter series was released shortly after I came back to the States.